Murthy

-Murthy, Murthi, Murty, Murti or Moorthy, or similar variants, is a name from the South Indian states of Tamil Nadu, Andhra Pradesh, Karnataka, and Telangana.
+Murthy, Murthi, Murty, Murti or Moorthy, or similar variants, is a name from the South Indian states of Andhra Pradesh, Karnataka, Tamil Nadu, and Telangana.
 It is found commonly amongst Brahmins as a personal name or surname.
 It is often paired with names of Hindu gods and concepts, forming other names – e.g. Dakshinamurthy, Krishnamurthy, Satyamurthy, etc.

 Notable people with the name include: